suud/awesome-1729/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.

-## PRs
+## Not sure?

-ALWAYS create a new branch with your proposed changes.
-Thank you!
+- [Start a discussion](https://github.com/suud/awesome-1729/discussions/new) if you have questions or suggestions.

-## Adding an new Item
+## Adding a new Item

 - Try to fit your item into an existing sections.
-[Open a suggestion](https://github.com/suud/awesome-1729/issues/new) to start a discussion about any new sections.
 - Add a new item to the bottom of the list in a section.
 - If a duplicate item exists, discuss why the new item should replace it.
 - Check your spelling & grammar.